DanNduati/python-testing/README.md

 #### Fixtures at scale
 You can move fixtures from test modules into more general fixture-related modules.
 That way, you can import them back into any test modules that need them.
 This is a good approach when you find yourself using a fixture repeatedly throughout your project. pytest looks for `conftest.py` modules throughout the directory structure.
 Each conftest.py provides configuration for the file tree pytest finds it in.
 You can use any fixtures that are defined in a particular `conftest.py` throughout the file’s parent directory and in any subdirectories.
 This is a great place to put your most widely used fixtures.

+#### Marks:Categorizing Tests
+Pytest enables you to define categories for your tests and provide options for including or excluding categories when you run your suite.
+One can mark a test with any number of categories
+Marking tests is useful for categorizing tests by subsystems or dependencies eg:
+`@pytest.mark.database_access` for tests that require database access.
+To run all tests *except* those that require database access you can use `pytest -m "not database_access"`

+pytest provides a few marks out of the box:

+- **skip** skips a test unconditionally.
+- **skipif** skips a test if the expression passed to it evaluates to True.
+- **xfail** indicates that a test is expected to fail, so if the test does fail, the overall suite can still result in a passing status.
+- **parametrize** creates multiple variants of a test with different values as arguments.

+You can see a list of all the marks pytest knows about by running `pytest --markers`
 ## <b>License</b>
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=for-the-badge)](LICENSE)